 The European Union may also ban methods by companies that are “aimed at intentionally shortening the lifetime of a product, such as preventing repair at the design stage or causing a slowdown in performance after a software update” also known as planned obsolescence.

-While many tech companies might not be happy about the imminent shit, it is an absolute win for consumers.
+While many tech companies might not be happy about the imminent shift, it is an absolute win for consumers.
 They will have sufficient information about how long will their electronic device purchase last, and will not be limited in terms of how it can be repaired.
 Whether it will make an actual impact on consumer purchasing habits is yet to be seen.

 Read Also: